Kathie Lee Gifford: Personal life

 Kathie Lee married Paul Johnson, a composer/arranger/producer/publisher, in 1976.
 They gained fame in Christian music, appearing on covers of Christian magazines.
 The marriage was strained from the start and in 1981, Johnson moved out of their residence in Woodland Hills, California.
 The couple divorced in 1982.

-On October 18, 1986, Kathie Lee married a second time, this time to Frank Gifford, an American football player and television sports commentator.
-It was his third marriage after marriages with Maxine Avis Ewart and Astrid Lindley.
-With Ewart he had three children.
+On October 18, 1986, Kathie Lee married Frank Gifford, an American football player and television sports commentator.
+They shared the same birthday of August 16.

-Kathie Lee was 23 years younger than Frank Gifford.
-They had two children together, Cody Newton Gifford (born March 22, 1990) and Cassidy Erin Gifford (born August 2, 1993).
-They also shared the same birthday of August 16.
-Frank Gifford died on August 9, 2015, from natural causes at their Greenwich, Connecticut, home at the age of 84.
+They had two children together, Cody Newton Gifford (born March 22, 1990), who was named after former Cleveland Browns lineman Cody Risien, and Cassidy Erin Gifford (born August 2, 1993).

+In 1997, Frank Gifford was involved in a publicized affair with Suzen Johnson, a former flight attendant.
+This affair was orchestrated by tabloid magazine the Globe, which hired Johnson to seduce Gifford while being recorded.
+Johnson was paid between $75,000 and $125,000 to lure Gifford to a hotel room where hidden recording equipment was installed.
+After two attempts, Johnson tricked Gifford into the room on April 30 and May 1, 1997.
+The story of the affair was published by the Globe in May of that year.

+The couple reconciled and remained married until August 9, 2015, when Frank Gifford died from natural causes at their Greenwich, Connecticut home at the age of 84.

 In 2017, Kathie Lee Gifford released the song "He Saw Jesus", co-written with songwriter Brett James, which she dedicated to her late husband.
 All proceeds from the song went to the international evangelical Christian humanitarian aid charity Samaritan's Purse.